Marunizer/MyApplication/README.md

 uses GeoFire to have right information to access Firebase, and dynamically fill data

 Uses Firebase data to gather correct data from AWS S3 storage

+note: after adding in a default picture for image in Cards, everything seems to load at once instead of when finished downloading..
+ Will look into later !

 Currently working on: Having transferUtility download the needed 3D model then, to download others and cache them ahead of time, and then to navigate between models